Student Success Coaching

 Peg Dawson, Smart but Scattered (New York: The Guilford Press, 2009).

-Executive Functioning skills: Work with an Executive Functioning coach to provide support and guide students to help your child develop into an independent, confident student who has a deep knowledge of themselves as a learner.
+Executive Functioning skills: Work with a Student Success coach to provide support and guide students to help your child develop into an independent, confident student who has a deep knowledge of themselves as a learner.
 Working with vocabulary to build on strengths and improve areas of weaknesses.
 Time management, completing assignments, note taking, stress, anxiety, comprehension, organization, motivation, self-talk and goal setting.
 Pro-rated prices are available for students who sign up after the semester has started.